Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Adventurous tequila drinkers might even find themselves drinking a healthy green concoction.
 Cucumber, spinach, lemon, and ginger can be blended together to make a health shot that works wonders with tequila.
 Plus, you get a nice dose of nutrients to make all that alcohol your drinking far less insidious.

 3. Lime or Lime-Flavored Drink

-You heard of the salt and lime chaser for tequila.
+You heard of salt and lime being the best chaser for tequila.
 You can’t go wrong with it, but if you don’t feel licking like salt off your thumb or you’ve run out of fresh limes, there are alternatives.
 Anything lime-infused works.
 You can grab a lime-flavored soda, like Sprite or 7up, for a quick, effective chaser.
 So, if you ever wondered, “Is tequila and Sprite good?” the answer is yes, it is!

 4. Vodka and OJ

 Chasing tequila with vodka is not unheard of, especially when you mix that vodka with some orange juice.
 In essence, you are mixing up a deconstructed Tequila Screwdriver.
 Why does this work?
 The vodka counteracts the tequila by masking the flavors.
 The orange juice is refreshing and sweet, muting both spirits.